Aircloak/aircloak/air/docs/content/sql/restrictions.md

 ## Math and function application restrictions

-The usage of some functions are restricted.
-The scenarios when the restriction come into effect are when a database column is transformed by more than 5 such functions and the expression on which the functions operate also contains a constant.
+The usage of some functions is restricted.
+The scenarios when the restrictions come into effect are when a database column is transformed by more than 5 such functions and the expression on which the functions operate also contains a constant.

 An expression containing two or more mathematical operators is considered to be the equivalent of a constant.
 The reason for this is that one can easily construct constants from pure database columns.
 For example `div(column, column)` equals the number 1.

-The following are the functions to which these rules apply:
+The rules apply to the following functions:

 - `abs`, `bucket`, `ceil`, `floor`, `length`, `round`, `trunc`, and `cast`'s.
 - `+`, `-`, `*`, `/`, `^`, `%`, `pow`, `mod`, `div`, 'sqrt'